YottaDB/YDBDoc/ProgrammersGuide/commands.rst

 |  ZTR           | # of ZTRigger command operations                                                                                                     |
 +----------------+--------------------------------------------------------------------------------------------------------------------------------------+

-[NT]B[WR] mnemonics are satisfied by either disk access or, for databases that use the BG (buffered global) access method, global buffers in shared memory.
+* [NT]B[WR] mnemonics are satisfied by either disk access or, for databases that use the BG (buffered global) access method, global buffers in shared memory.

-If an operation is performed inside a TP transaction, and not committed as a consequence of a rollback, or an explicit or implicit restart, YottaDB still counts it.
+* If an operation is performed inside a TP transaction, and not committed as a consequence of a rollback, or an explicit or implicit restart, YottaDB still counts it.

-KILL/GET/DATA/QUERY/ORDER/ZPREVIOUS operations on globals that never existed are not counted, while the same operations on globals that once existed but have since been killed are counted.
+* KILL/GET/DATA/QUERY/ORDER/ZPREVIOUS operations on globals that never existed are not counted, while the same operations on globals that once existed but have since been killed are counted.

-Name-level ORDER/ZPREVIOUS operations (for example, $ORDER(^a) with no subscripts) increment the count for each transition into a region as they process the global directory map up to the point they find a global with data .
+* Name-level ORDER/ZPREVIOUS operations (for example, $ORDER(^a) with no subscripts) increment the count for each transition into a region as they process the global directory map up to the point they find a global with data .
+* The critical section wait statistics DEXA, GLB, JNL, MLK, PRC, TRX, ZAD, JOPA, AFRA, BREA, MLBA & TRGA are incremented only if a process does not get a critical section on its first attempt.

 .. note::
    The use of comma-separated pieces for ZSHOW "G" allows for future releases of YottaDB to provide additional data while facilitating upward compatibility of application code.
 Since YottaDB reserves the right to change the order in which statistics are reported in future versions of YottaDB, application programs should use the names (mnemonics) when picking pieces from the string instead of relying on field position or ordering.